michael-steinert/PromptEngineeringEssentials/README.md

 #### Prompt Leaking

 - Prompt Leaking refers to the Risk that a Model might unintentionally disclose sensitive or private Information through the Prompts or Examples it generates.
-- For Exmaple if a Model is trained on private Customer Data to generate Product Recommendations, it might leak details about Customers' Purchases or Browsing History in the Recommendations it generates for new Customers.
+- For Example if a Model is trained on private Customer Data to generate Product Recommendations, it might leak details about Customers' Purchases or Browsing History in the Recommendations it generates for new Customers.
 This could violate Customers' Privacy and Trust in the Model.
 - To avoid Prompt Leaking, Models often have built-in Mechanisms to prevent Prompt Leaking.
 It is always recommended to test thoroughly to ensure that specific Use Cases do not pose a Risk of exposing Private Information.
   - Some Best Practices to avoid Prompt Leaking are:
   - Regularly audit the Model's Outputs for unintended Disclosures.